cs3216/cs3216.github.io/coursework/project/index.md

 ## Final Project Report

-Like most other classes, the Final Project report is due on **17 November 2019** (to be pushed to Bitbucket by 23:59 please).
+Like most other classes, the Final Project report is due on **17 November 2019** (to be uploaded to Coursemology by 23:59 please).
 The final report should (at least) include the following points:

 1. Description of the application you have developed.
 2. Are there any existing applications out there that are similar?
 What makes your application special?